 - work with the Chair of the Gaudino Fund Board of Trustees to organize the biannual meetings (one weekend each in fall and spring) of the Board, including reports at each meeting on the financial status of the Fund

-- report regularly to the Board and, through a newsletter, to the 1400+ members of the Gaudino alumni list, about the programming and other activities supported by the Fund.
+- report at least once each year to the Board and, through a newsletter, to the 1400+ members of the Gaudino alumni list, about the programming and other activities supported by the Fund.

 Tenured members of the faculty and Senior Lecturers, from all departments and programs.